British Tracking and Reading Specialists

-In the South of England, Keith Holland, in Cheltenham, is an optometrist (optician) with a special interest in tracking problems.
-I have heard very good things about him and his web-site is extremely useful:
+In the South of England, the late Keith Holland, in Cheltenham, was an optometrist (optician) with a special interest in tracking problems.
+I believe his wife continues to run his practice.

-He also contributes to another site full of information about dyslexia and dyspraxia:
+He also contributed an excellent short lecture to another site full of information about dyslexia and dyspraxia:

-The British and Irish Society of Orthoptists holds a list of all the specialists who can deal with this sort of problem but, at present, will not release it to me for publication.
-I don’t quite understand why.
+The British and Irish Society of Orthoptists holds a list of specialists who can deal with this sort of problem but, at present, will not release it for publication.
 Contact them at:

 and ask if they will tell you who, in your particular area, might be able to diagnose and treat this type of visual disorder.

 Educational psychologists all over Britain will know about tracking problems and some may be very expert in diagnosing and treating the problem (especially when it is not extreme and severe.)

 Others may conflate this problem with other processing problems, for which there are many, many causes.

 State schools may be better at spotting and dealing with this problem than private schools – it is difficult to generalise.

 But lots of teachers and lots of experts seem to be muddling up tracking problems with dyslexia (‘reading and writing problems without an obvious cause’) – it is important not to make this mistake.